Medically reviewed by Drugs.com. Last updated on Oct 21, 2022.

 Why it's done

-- Broken bones or other injuries from falling during a seizure
+- Physical injuries during a seizure

 - Drowning, if the seizure occurs during a bath or swimming

-Your brain is divided into two halves, called hemispheres.
+The brain is divided into two halves, called hemispheres.

 How you prepare